 Hi.

-Um well I wanted to mention the um the the Blackwater uh shooting of civilians.
+Well, I wanted to mention the Blackwater shooting of civilians.

-And the issue I hear of um the the upper brass driving around with more armament and the average working soldier over in Iraq.
+And the issue I hear of the upper brass driving around with more armament than the average working soldier over in Iraq?

 Right, which means you probably shouldn't have one over there if this is what's happening, right?

-And uh contract security was used for all of us.
+And contract security was used for all of us.

-They are they are charged with protecting you know the the the uh what when he was in Iraq and in Baghdad, uh Paul Bremer, who was the first appointment of President Bush to go over there and start putting things in order, was the most targeted man in the country.
+You know, when he was in Iraq and in Baghdad, Paul Bremer, who was the first appointment of President Bush to go over there and start putting things in order, was the most targeted man in the country.

 His plane, he's presumed to die in a plane explosion.